 Please keep in mind that, although you're writing for programmers at all levels, you don't need to explain everything from ground zero.
 Many authors have written manuals or other articles to do just that!
 Put their research to work for you by pointing the reader to a book or article that explains the basics if necessary.
 If the reference is available online, please put in a hyperlink to it.

 Once you've finished writing the article, review your work.
 Try to eliminate paragraphs, sentences, and figures that do not strengthen or enhance your main idea.
 By trimming excess material, you create a focused, powerful piece of communication.

 When you feel confident that your article is complete, you are ready to submit your draft.
-Your draft will be reviewed by the editorial staff in a process that typically takes from one to four weeks.
-Generally, you will see your draft only once again after you've submitted it.
+Your draft is due to be delivered to your editor one month before the planned publication date and will then be reviewed by the editorial staff in a process that typically takes from one to three weeks.
+In most cases, you will see your draft only once again after you've submitted it.
 After editing, it will be returned to you for review.